 The resulting I/N values are below the threshold.
 This is mainly caused on one hand by the increased ACLR value as a result of an improved emission mask, and on the other hand there is always a signal strength attenuation for a path distance of at least 3 km.
 In case the DA2GC system should be in operation also for lower altitudes e.g. near airports, additional evaluations need to be performed.

-The interference from the DA2GC AS into the LTE UE is also below the threshold (see Figure 42: Resulting I/N by interference caused by DA2GC OBU into LTE UE in the adjacent channel (frequency guard bands of 0 and 5 MHz between channel block edges)
+The interference from the DA2GC AS into the LTE UE is also below the threshold (see Figure 51).

-).
 The comments made before on power control are also valid for this scenario.
 As omni-directional antennas are assumed for both equipment parts, it is not expected that higher interferences will occur with possibly changed antenna diagrams at the aircraft, because this would result only in higher gain just below the horizontal aircraft plane having only impact at larger distances between the aircraft and the LTE UE, but in such cases the interference level is strongly reduced by the additional path loss.